 A VPN server can be configured on a dedicated appliance, existing workstation, or many models of routers and switches.
 Many of these provide their own wizards to simplify the initial setup, and once properly configured, access to network resources is truly only one click away.

 Pros: Working from any location in the world is seamless, and connection speed aside, completely indistinguishable from sitting in an editing bay at work.
 Connections are encrypted and do not require third-party involvement.
-No additional software is required.
+If SNS VPN is chosen, configuration is fast, simple, and secure.

 Remote Desktop Software